Interest-bearing accounts

 Output events and files

-The Pismo platform generates events and files to support your operations.
+The Pismo platform generates events such as Interest accrual succeeded and files to support your operations.
 You can use these files to help perform daily reconciliatory processes and ensure that all calculations align with your system's daily balances.

 Treasury and back office files